DestinyItemManager/DIM/docs/CONTRIBUTING.md

 **Check code Style**

-* `yarn lint` will tell you if you're following the DIM code style (and automatically fix what it can).
+* `yarn lint fix` will tell you if you're following the DIM code style (and automatically fix what it can).
 Check out the [docs]() folder for more tips.

 **Translation**